 Understanding the structure of the interview process gives you some of your first insight into the organization, but the information doesn’t start to flow until you stare at and understand your potential future co-workers.

 Structured or unstructured, each person who walks into the interview will bring a different agenda.
-The sooner you know what their agenda is, the sooner you’re prepared to handle your only job during this interview.
+The sooner you know their agenda, the sooner you’re prepared to handle your only job during this interview.
 You need to get them talking.

 Like meetings, there are different personalities that are going to walk into the interview, and each person has a Button.
-When you press this button, they’re going to be compelled to talk.
+When you press this button, they will be compelled to talk.
 Some personalities hide their buttons better than others, but most people have at least one.

 Here’s a list of some common interview creatures organized by increasing difficulty of button discovery.